NativeScript/docs-v7/docs/core-concepts/plugins.md

 ## Finding plugins

+The NativeScript team maintains an [official marketplace](http://market.nativescript.org/), which displays a filtered list of NativeScript-related plugins from npm.
+All plugins listed in the marketplace are accompanied by a metadata describing their quality.
+A search for “accelerometer” on the plugins marketplace will point you at the plugin you need.

-Because NativeScript plugins are npm packages, you can find NativeScript plugins on npm’s site by searching for “nativescript-plugin-name”.
+Alternatively, since NativeScript plugins are npm packages, you can find NativeScript plugins on [npm’s site](https://www.npmjs.com/) by searching for “nativescript-plugin-name”.
 For example, a search of “nativescript accelerometer” would point you right at the [NativeScript accelerometer plugin](https://www.npmjs.com/package/nativescript-accelerometer).

-The NativeScript team also maintains an [official marketplace](http://market.nativescript.org/), which displays a filtered list of NativeScript-related plugins from npm.
-A search for “accelerometer” on the plugins marketplace will point you at the plugin you need.

 If you can't find a plugin, try asking for help on [Stack Overflow](https://stackoverflow.com/questions/tagged/nativescript).
 The NativeScript team and community may be able to help find what you’re looking for.